GispoCoding/eis_toolkit/README.rst

     python <name_of_your_test_file>.py

 .. hint::
-Your .py test file can, for example, look like
+    Your .py test file can, for example, look like:

 .. code-block:: python